Sticky space

 High school student in classroomDirect Sale Fundraiser Suggestions & Tips

-• Schedule a time to meet with your group to kick off your sale.
-This allows you to discuss your goals and expectations.
+• Schedule a time to meet with your group to kick off your sale, allowing you to discuss your goals and expectations.

 • Set a sales goal for your group members.
 Many of our cases contain inner carriers with an appropriate quantity of items for each participant to sell.

-• Periodically remind your participants about selling and your deadline for turning in the money.
+• Periodically remind your participants about the sales process and your deadline for submitting the money.

 • Ensure all money is turned in before issuing additional products to sell.

-• Plan your fundraiser around a special occasion or holiday.
-This gives people more reasons to buy.
+• Plan your fundraiser around a special occasion or holiday., giving people more reasons to buy.
 Consider theme products like Holiday Smencils or Yummy Hearts lollipops.

 • Encourage sellers to buy for themselves, their friends, and their family.